Adelaide of Austria: Archduchess of Austria

-She was born at the Royal Palace of Milan to Archduke Rainer of Austria and his wife Princess Elisabeth of Savoy.
+She was born at the Royal Palace of Milan on 3 June 1822 to Archduke Rainer Joseph of Austria and Princess Elisabeth of Savoy.
 Named Adelaide, or known as Adele in the family, she held the title of Archduchess of Austria.
 Her father was the Viceroy of Lombardy-Venetia.

 Duchess of Savoy

-On 12 April 1842, at the Palazzina di Caccia di Stupinigi, she married Victor Emmanuel of Savoy.
-The marriage was used to cement relations between the House of Savoy and that of the House of Habsburg but was viewed by many people of the time to increase Austrian power in Italy.
+On 12 April 1842, at the Palazzina di Caccia di Stupinigi, she married Victor Emmanuel, Duke of Savoy.
+The marriage was used to cement relations between the Houses of Savoy and Habsburg, but was seen by many at the time as increasing Austrian power in Italy.

-Victor Emmanuel was her paternal first cousin once removed and also her maternal first cousin as her new father-in-law was also her maternal uncle.
-Prince Victor Emmanuel was the heir to his father the King of Sardinia.
+Victor Emmanuel was her paternal first cousin once removed and also her maternal first cousin, as her new father-in-law was also her maternal uncle.
+Prince Victor Emmanuel was the heir to his father King Charles Albert of Sardinia.
 He was styled the "Duke of Savoy" prior to succession.
-Adelaide thus took on the style of "Duchess of Savoy."
+Adelaide thus took on the style of "Duchess of Savoy".
 She maintained her style of Imperial and Royal Highness until she became Queen.

-Her husband's mother, Maria Theresa of Austria, retained great influence over her son throughout his life.
-Her mother-in-law was also her first cousin, both she and Adelaide being grandchildren of Emperor Leopold II.
-Adelaide and her husband of thirteen years had eight children.
+Her mother-in-law, Maria Theresa of Tuscany, retained great influence over her son throughout his life.
+She was also her first cousin, both she and Adelaide being granddaughters of Emperor Leopold II.
+Adelaide and her husband of 13 years had eight children.
 Four of these went on to have further progeny.
 Her husband had various extramarital affairs throughout the marriage.
 Adelaide was a quiet and pious woman and had a strict upbringing.
 She was a loving wife and frequently would give to charity.